-Murakami is an infielder and had a batting average of .281 in 2022 as the Central League MVP.
+Murakami is an infielder and had a batting average of .281 in 2022 and was the Central League MVP.
 The Swallows couldn’t build on their Japan series win in 2021 though, losing in the finals in 2022 to the Orix Buffaloes.

-This will be Murakami’s first baseball classic and he will line up alongside the Japanese two-way superstar Shohei Ohtani, as 5/2 Japan are much fancied to add to their two WBC titles.
+This will be Murakami’s first baseball classic and he will line-up alongside the Japanese two-way superstar Shohei Ohtani, as +250 Japan are much fancied to add to their already two WBC titles.

 World Baseball Classic: A look at the contenders

 World Baseball Classic: All you need to know

 The 22-year-old Bo Naylor is a catcher for Cleveland, with the young Guardians side having won the American League Central Divisional title under the expert leadership skills of Terry Francona.

 The Guardians reached the playoffs last season when they weren’t expected to and defeated the Tampa Bay Rays in the AL Wild Card series before taking the New York Yankees to Game Five in the AL Division Series.

 Naylor was drafted in 2018 by the Guardians as a 29th pick in the first round.
 He will join Freddie Freeman for the Canadians in the WBC and will look to impress.

 Naylor made only five appearances for the Guardians towards the back end of the season, however, he will get a chance to shine in this tournament as Canada look to provide a shock.